 Here is a newspaper advertisement for Ricketts Circus (a clipping found in the scrapbook compiled by Thomas Westcott of Charles Durang's History of the Philadelphia Stage.
 It has no date or attribution, but explicitly is an advertisement for the first amphitheater Ricketts built at the corner of 12th and Market Streets:

 Below is a painting of George and Martha Washington during the time of he lived in Philadelphia as President.
 In the painting are two of the step-grandchildren, Eleanor and "Wash" Custis who accompanied Washington to the circus in April of 1793.
 To the far right is William Lee, the President's enslaved manservant, who as far as we know, did not.
 (However, it does seem that other enslaved persons in Washington's household did in fact attend both the circus and the theater while living in Philadelphia.
-We plan to discuss this issue in Episode 7.)
+We plan to discuss this issue in a later episode.)

 Select Bibliography for the Episode: